USS Tennessee (BB-43): Guam and Tinian

-Anguar
+Angaur

 The ship then got underway with California and Louisville, headed for Eniwetok and then to Espiritu Santo in the New Hebrides, arriving there on 24 August.
 From there, she moved to Tulagi, where she took part in amphibious assault training.
-The next major operation would be the reconquest of the Philippines, but to secure the southern flank and capture the Kossol Roads for use as a staging area, the high command decided that the islands of Peleliu and Anguar should be invaded next.
+The next major operation would be the reconquest of the Philippines, but to secure the southern flank and capture the Kossol Roads for use as a staging area, the high command decided that the islands of Peleliu and Angaur should be invaded next.
 Tennessee was assigned to the force tasked with landing at the latter island.

-Early on 12 September, the ships of the bombardment group—Tennessee, Pennsylvania, four cruisers, and five destroyers—began the preparatory bombardment of Anguar.
+Early on 12 September, the ships of the bombardment group—Tennessee, Pennsylvania, four cruisers, and five destroyers—began the preparatory bombardment of Angaur.
 She first opened fire with her main and secondary guns at 06:32 at a range of 14000 yd, but as Japanese defenses were destroyed through the morning, she closed to within 3750 yd, at which point her 40 mm battery opened fire.
 The ship was ordered to destroy a large stone lighthouse to prevent the Japanese from using it as an observation post, but after hitting it three times, it remained standing, and so she shifted fire to other targets.
 Combined with repeated airstrikes from the carriers, the ships hammered Japanese positions around the island for five days.
 Minesweepers cleared channels to the landing beach on the western coast of the island.

 During the bombardment on 15 September, Tennessee was detached to nearby Peleliu to contribute her fire to the landing there.
-The next day, she returned to Anguar and resumed the bombardment there.
+The next day, she returned to Angaur and resumed the bombardment there.
 Intent on demolishing the lighthouse, Tennessee steamed into position, but while she was training her guns on the target, the light cruiser Denver fired a barrage of 6 in shells that destroyed the lighthouse.
 On 17 September, the Army's 81st Infantry Division stormed the beaches, and Tennessee remained offshore to provide fire support for the following two days.
 The American infantry encountered little serious resistance, and the Japanese garrison had been destroyed by 20 September, allowing Tennessee to steam to Kossol Roads, where she replenished fuel and ammunition.
 On 28 September, she departed for Manus in the Admiralty Islands to begin preparations for the Philippines operations.
 There, Rear Admiral Theodore E. Chandler replaced Kingman as the commander of Battleship Division Two.